TodePond/TodePondDotCom/wikiblogarden/meta/narrative/modernism/obsession/readme.md

 And post modernism can come across as the bringer of bad news: "Technology won't solve our problems."

 But that would be missing out the most important part of post modernism: "It is ok to not know.
 It is ok to be contradictory.
-It is ok to use metaphor.
 It is ok to use imperfect tools."

 And of course: "Your fish can [be](https://x.com/tldraw/status/1801264226314408029) alive if you want it to be."